Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 A virtual environment does nothing more than provide a separate Python environment, that's safe to install whatever you need, without affecting the global Python install on a given system.

+*For this step, ensure that you're in the `processYang` directory of JTAF.*

 ```bash
 python -m venv ./venv
 source venv/bin/activate